 Place the chilled dough ball onto a clean surface and roll it out into a large disc.
 Make sure the disc is about 3 cm larger than the tart pan, so that you can cover the pan sides too.
 Then transfer the dough into the pan and press it firmly at the bottom and sides to create an evenly tart shell.
 To transfer the dough disc easier into the pan and avoid breaking it, you can roll it on the pin and unroll it on the pan’s surface.

-Prick the dough with the tins of a fork to help releasing the steam while baking.
+Prick the dough with the tins of a fork to help release the steam while baking.
 Also, to prevent the crust from puffing, you can weight it down with beans, rice or special pie weights.

 In case the dough softened while rolling and pressing it into the pan, you can chill it for 10-15 minutes before baking it.